 According to the same Local Law 53 of 1985 described above, any new construction requires a water meter.
 This is regardless as to whether the building is residential, commercial or of mixed use.
 The property will be billed based upon metered consumption from the point that construction of the building started.
 Also, any new commercial space or any new space that contains a commercial or retail entity such as an office or business requires a water meter.
 This strict requirement of metering helps alleviate waste and irresponsible use of water.

-At Joseph L. Balkan Sewer and Water Main Specialists, we specialize in providing professional, superior-quality water line and sewer services.
-If you have any questions on the metering requirements in the NYC area, how to read your NYC water bill, or how to reduce your NYC water bill, please contact Balkan Plumbing today.
+At Balkan Sewer And Water Main Specialists, we specialize in providing professional, superior-quality water line and sewer services.
+If you have any questions on the metering requirements in the NYC area, how to read your NYC water bill, or how to reduce your NYC water bill, please contact Balkan Sewer And Water Main today.